Kukvly/kuksSide/README.md

   <li>Kuks SNS: SNS service application implemented with Node.js</li>
   (Move to SNS service providing functions such as posting, deleting, uploading photos, tag search, follow, and following)
   <li>Kuks: Check profiles such as resumes and career descriptions via Kakao authentication</li>
+  <li>Calculator: You can use this calculator to evaluate mathematical expressions.</li>
 </ul>